Ithiyapuram kaavu: History

 Long ago, Travancore King Marthanda Varma ran via this place to save his life and after becoming the King he handedover a copper record of legal documents as a gift to this temple and was said by the people during his period.

 There was no one to maintain this temple for a long period and was lying dilapidated.
 In the reason past this temple was well maintained because of the action taken by the local public and regular workshops are taking place.
 During every Pankuni Uthram a festival of five days is grandly celebrated in this temple.
 In the month of Karthigai Mandala Pooja of 41 days, Powrnami Pooja, Aayilya Pooja are also taking place.
-During every evenings Santhya Pooja is taking place as a Nithya Pooja.
+During every evening Santhya Pooja is taking place as a Nithya Pooja.

 It is believed that Goddess Sree Vana Durga came all the way from the dense jungle of Pechiparai and in protection to her God Sree Vana Sastha and snakes troops came there to this place.
 During every powrnami days one could have a dharshan of Nager without fail.